 A little history

 For over three decades, Anglers Inn International has worked to give experienced anglers and novices alike the fishing trip of a lifetime.
-We’ve hosted many luminaries from the fishing world in both Mexico in Brazil, along with professional athletes, titans of industry, and folks from every walk of life and from all over the world who want to experience the best fishing on earth.
+We’ve hosted many luminaries from the fishing world in both Mexico and Brazil, along with professional athletes, titans of industry, and folks from every walk of life and from all over the world who want to experience the best fishing on earth.
 Over 80 percent of our business comes from repeat customers, and with appearances on major television shows and in magazines ranging from Bassmaster to Forbes, we’ve made a name for ourselves as the premier angling outfitter in the Americas.

 Regardless of which of our six properties you visit, certain aspects of this operation will be the same.
 The food is five-star quality, your laundry will be washed and folded every day, and the van will always be there at the appointed time.
 We pride ourselves on our commitment to service, and we try to impress that ideal on all of our employees, who often become like family to us and to our guests.

 We made our name first in Mexico, with the granddaddy of them all, famous Lake El Salto.
 We’ve been elsewhere, but no other body of water has been able to match up to El Salto consistently over the years.
 It continues to produce both numbers and quality fish, with the lake’s fluctuation and ample tilapia population keeping it fertile and constantly refreshed.
 It has become the model for what a properly managed fishery should be.